SantiagoCode/ghostly-action/readme.md

 # Ghostly Action ✨

-This is a practice project using as template my [window-communication repo](https://github.com/SantiagoCode/window-communication), serving as an exploration of interesting concepts that I plan to delve into in the future.
+This is a practice project using as template my [window-communication repo](https://github.com/SantiagoCode/window-communication), serving as an exploration of interesting concepts.

 ## Descripción 👀